 Controlling your little astronaut is simple enough for anyone to pick up–just a stick and 2 buttons.
 But getting both players to work together like a well-oiled machine battling a galaxy of evil robots?
 That’s tricky.

-Procedurally generated star systems mean that both players will be exploring fresh areas together every time they play.
-Lovers is about working together to adapt to new situations rather than memorizing level layouts.
+Randomized star system layouts mean that both players will be exploring fresh areas every time you play.
+Lovers is about working together to adapt to new situations rather than memorizing levels.

 Find powerful gems to customize your loadout.
 Will you throw a Metal Gem on your ship’s shield to morph it into spikey steel armor, or throw it on your engine, enabling it to leave a trail of dangerous space-caltrops?
 What effect would it have on your turrets or your super weapon?
 What about a Fire Gem?
 A Beam Gem?
 A variety of powerups means there are endless upgrade combinations.